AI Agent Index

 Limitations

-• Per-user pricing scales steeply for large engineering teams — $39-$59/user/month puts a 500-developer org at $234K-$354K/year before BYOK token costs, vs Cursor's $20/user/month flat-rate that's materially cheaper at scale
+• Per-user pricing scales steeply versus AI-native alternatives: $39-$59/user/month puts a 500-developer org at $234K-$354K/year before BYOK token costs, versus Cursor at $20/user/month flat-rate that is materially cheaper at scale for teams without strict data residency requirements.

 Frequently asked questions